Graduate Programs - FAQs: Frequently Asked Questions

 - GMAT 550 preferred; no less than 500

 - Bachelor’s cumulative GPA 3.5 preferred; no less than GPA 3.0

-- The quality of the undergraduate institution
+- The quality of the undergraduate institution and undergraduate major

 - Quality and strength of letters of recommendation